BartoszBartmanski/DualMesh/README.md

 * meshio >= 3.2.6
 * numpy >= 1.16.3

+## Installation

+Copy dual_mesh.py from the repository to where you wish to use it.

 ## Example

 We can go through the example of using dual_mesh.py module.